NETWAYS/advanced-puppet-training/reports/02_processors.md

  * Send emails with tag `webserver` to `root@localhost`
  * Set tag `webserver` for `apache` main class
  * Apply and validate your configuration
+ * Have a look at the mail on the Puppet Master

 !SLIDE supplemental exercises